Climate Action Coach Badge

 • SGI Receipts must be dated after July 15, 2023.

-• Only completed (operational) Rainwater Harvesting Systems will be eligible for a rebate.
+• Only completed (operational) Rainwater Harvesting Systems will be eligible for rebate Approval.

 Rebate Process: